KillerStrike17/EVA-5/5. Code Drill/README.md

 ### Version 4:

 Based on the observation in version 3, We decided to reduce the parameter to 8k with maintaining the accuracy.

+**Target:** Reach 99.4% accuracy in less than 8k parameters under 15 Epochs

 <div align="center">
   <center>